Originally written by Vanessa Pike-Russell and Lisa Loseke updated by Stacy Griffith

 Step 8: Expansion of new integument(covering or investing layer)

 Step 9: Tanning — sclerotization(The hardening and darkening processes in the cuticle (involves the epicuticle and exocuticle with a substance called sclerotin) of new exocuticle.
-Now the chitin and protein are laid down and the exoskeleton will become hardened and shiny after a few weeks like Wumba in these post-molt photos.
+Now the chitin and protein are laid down and the exoskeleton will become hardened and shiny after a few weeks.

 Land Hermit Crabs that are eating foods high in calcium, fiber, chitin and foods high in nutrients their bodies need will often have a much higher molting rate; which slows with age or lack of larger seashells.
 If a crab is in a seashell, which is snug with no alternatives, they will not molt as readily as one with a vast selection.

 Exercise is known to increase hunger, and thus will affect the rate of molting.
 In the wild, land hermit crabs have been known to walk many miles a night, and graze on foods along the way.
-It would depend on location as to the amount of exercise and grazing a hermit crab will do, but we have to be aware that a hermit crab stuck in a tank will not be as strong and healthy as one which is allowed out of the tank.
+A hermit crab can be safely exercised in the tank with a plastic hamster wheel.

 Scientist Mike Oesterling of the Virginia Institute of Marine Science has noted this in Blue Crabs.